neutralinojs/neutralinojs.github.io/docs/api/storage.md

 - `bucket`: The key of the storage data record.

 ### Return object (awaited):
-- `data`: JSON data object of the storage data record.
+- `data`: Data string of the storage record.

 ```
 let response = await Neutralino.storage.getData({